2017 Moultrie M-40i

 - Great picture & video quality

 The Moultrie M40i game camera is a no glow IR trailcam that could work for both wildlife and security surveillance.
 This is a completely redesigned Moultrie game camera for 2017 and there are multiple improvements to this camera.

 We are extremely pleased with the picture quality displayed by the M-40i.
 Day pictures display realistic color, good clarity, and great depth.
 The M40i seems to stop motion well during the day.

-Night pictures have sufficient range but really excel in contrast.
+Night pictures have extraordinary range and really excel in contrast.
 Night images are exceptional whether in open fields or dense forests.
-It does have blur on running animals and minor whiteout on close objects.
+It does blur easily on running animals and minor whiteout on close objects.
+This can be controlled by utilizing the "Motion Freeze" setting (which quickens the shutter speed).
 Overall, the M40i takes great pictures.

 Video quality mimics picture quality.
 The M40i can take high resolution (1920x1080) videos.
 Some of our examples are in 1280x720, but even they look great.
 Night videos have insanely good contrast.
 Big thumbs up here.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, which digitally adds megapixels to a photo without actually improving the picture.